Ethical Guidelines for Research and Publication

 - Enforcement Guidelines for Research Ethics Regulations / Full Knowledge of Research Ethics Regulations and Social Accountability

-All the authors who submit their manuscripts to APJRECE must promise that they will observe the research ethics regulations.
-When the occurrence of a fraudulent act has been reported, our ethics committee will conduct a proper investigation and then process the issue with confidentiality.
-The parties suspected of violating research regulations shall have the right to set forth their counter-argument against the results of the investigation by the committee.
+All authors who submit their manuscripts to APJRECE must promise that they will observe the research ethics regulations.
+If the occurrence of a fraudulent act is reported, our ethics committee will conduct a proper investigation and then process the issue confidentially.
+The parties suspected of violating research regulations shall have the right to set forth their counterargument against the results of the investigation by the committee.
 Once recognized to have violated the research ethics regulations, an author may be subjected to warning, manuscript submission limitation, membership interruption or deprivation, etc.

 The researcher should not use research procedures that may physically or psychologically harm the participant.
 Whenever the researcher is in doubt about the harmful effects of the research procedures, consultations should be sought from an Institutional Review Board.

 - Human Subjects / Protection of Participant Information